 Using mnemonic devices, such as acronyms, acrostics, and rhymes, is a good way to memorize information long-term.
 For example, do you remember what year Columbus landed in America?
 You likely do if you ever learned the rhyme, “In 1492, Columbus sailed the ocean blue.”
 So if you need to remember a series of numbers for work, you might consider coming up with a creative rhyme.

 For more visual learners, another mnemonic device you can use is building a memory palace.
 A memory palace is an imaginary place (it can be a house or a familiar venue) where you can store mnemonic images.
 The idea behind this is you take a journey in your mind to recall the information.
 Some contestants in the World Memory Championship would even incorporate a story method with their memory palace.

 It turns out that some things are just better done the old-fashioned way.
 Researchers have found that writing down information by hand is more effective than typing for learning concepts.
 Because it takes longer to write by hand, you are naturally forced to be more selective with what you write and focus only on the key information.
 In fact, less is more when it comes to note taking.
 One study showed that the more words students wrote down verbatim when note taking, the worse they performed on recall tests.

 6. Say it out loud

-When you need to remember information, it’s helpful to read it aloud.
+When you need to remember new information, it’s helpful to read it aloud.
 One study determined that the dual action of speaking and hearing ourselves talk helps get words and phrases into long-term memory.
 This study, among others, confirms that memory benefits from active involvement.